 Entity formation, dissolution, conversion and succession (transfer) are also highly tax sensitive and should not be discussed without an in-depth assessment of the business goals, risk for personal liability and tax consequences of the various options.

-While the Steffy Law Firm does not offer services as a Trustee or Personal Representative, it does offer counsel to those serving as Trustee, Agent under a Power of Attorney, or Personal Representative in probate.
+While the Steffy Law Firm does not act as a Trustee, Agent under a Power of Attorney or Personal Representative, it does offer counsel to those serving as Trustee, Agent under a Power of Attorney, or Personal Representative in probate.
 Questions may arise as to how to amend an existing Trust or modify an Irrevocable Trust for a change in the law, an error, an unforeseen circumstance, tax advantage or the like.
-Other times a fiduciary may wish to resign their position, or provide an official accounting.
+Other times a fiduciary may wish to resign their position or gain insights into the process for liquidation, retention and distribution of assets.
 These are services provided by the Steffy Law Firm.

 DISCLAIMER: This website is for general informational purposes.
 It is not intended, nor should it be used as legal advice.
 Consult an attorney for specific advice regarding your situation.
 This website does not create an attorney-client relationship.
 The Steffy Law Firm, P.C. does not represent you unless and until you have a written confirmation of the mutually agreed upon terms of representation.